Alchemy Kids

 • This is open to all categories.
 Children / Youth can apply to perform in this category

-• This is a free to participate category and no registration fee will be charged for the same
+• This is a free to participate category and no registration fee will be charged

 • The participants of this category will have to submit their performance video for the prelims.
 The videos submitted for the prelims will be screened by the Read On committee.